danae/ctanvas/README.md

 ### Train class

-    var train = new Train()
+    new Train(object)

 The `new Train` constructor returns a new, empty `Train` object.
 The `Train` class contains information about a departing train, such as time, platform and route.
+The **`object`** parameter can contain an `Object` with predefined properties, as described below.

 The `Train` class has the following properties: